meta-llama/llama-recipes/tools/benchmarks/meta_eval_reproduce/README.md

 **NOTE**: For `meta_math_hard` tasks, some of our internal math ground truth has been converted to scientific notation, eg `6\sqrt{7}` has been converted to `1.59e+1` which will be later handled by our internal math evaluation functions.
 As the lm-evaluation-harness [math evalution utils.py](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py) can not fully handle those convertion, we will use the original ground truth from the original dataset [lighteval/MATH-Hard](https://huggingface.co/datasets/lighteval/MATH-Hard) by joining the tables on the input questions.
 The `get_math_data` function in the [prepare_datasets.py](./prepare_dataset.py) will handle this step and produce a local parquet dataset file.

 Moreover, we have modified this [math_hard/utils.py](./meta_template/math_hard/utils.py) to address two problems:

 1. This python script only [use a regex "Final Answer: The final answer is(.*?).
 I hope it is correct."](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py#L192) to grep the final answer, because this format is shown in the previous 4 shot examples prompts.
-However, our MATH Hard task is using 0 shot COT prompts that ask model to put the final answer into this string `Therefore, the final answer is: $\\boxed{answer}$.
-I hope it is correct.`, so we will use `\\box{}` to parse the final answer instead.
+However, our MATH Hard task is using 0 shot COT prompts that ask model to put the final answer into this string format `Therefore, the final answer is: $\\boxed{answer}$.
+I hope it is correct.` which can not be captured by previous regex expression, so we will use `\\box{}` to parse the final answer instead.

 2. The [is_equiv(x1: str, x2: str)](https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/leaderboard/math/utils.py#L144) function can not parse 78 ground truth, so all those questions will be marked as wrong.
 We has raise a issue #TODO about this problem and will add a string equality check statement before going to is_equiv() function as a temporial solution.